jotaguerrero/python-scripts-toolkit/python/README.md

 ## Requirements

 In order to use the script you'll need to install some libraries.
-You'll find them in the `requirements.txt` file that you can install with the command `pip install -r requirements.txt`.
+You'll find them in the `requirements.txt` file that you can install with the command `pip install -r requirements.txt` or `pip3 install -r requirements.txt`.
 In order to run the scripts that uses the tkinter library you need to have it previously installed in your system, you can do so by running these commands:

 ### Mac OS